 The Company is a legal entity separate and distinct from the Bank and its other subsidiaries.
 As a bank holding company, the Company is regulated under the BHC Act, and is subject to supervision, regulation and examination by the FRB.
-The Company is also under the jurisdiction of the SEC and is subject to the disclosure and regulatory requirements of the Securities Act of 1933 and the Securities Exchange Act of 1934, each administered by the SEC.
+The Company is also subject to the disclosure and regulatory requirements of the Securities Act of 1933 and the Securities Exchange Act of 1934, each administered by the SEC.
 The Company's common stock is listed on the Nasdaq Global Select market ("Nasdaq") under the trading symbol "TCBK" and the Company is, therefore, subject to the rules of Nasdaq for listed companies.